-- 2. that the simultaneous physical and practical effect of the marking upon the marker is the avoiding. - 2. the insertion of a period of admonition between the marking and the avoiding.
+that the simultaneous physical and practical effect of the marking upon the marker is the avoiding.

 We have already noted that the marking produces an effect upon the marker.
-In the passages examined he marks and repents, marks and is filled with hope, marks and is on guard against temptation, marks and is on guard against selfishness, marks and imitates a good example.
-In all these cases the effect is clearly implied but not always specifically stated.
+In the passages examined he marks and repents, marks and is filled with hope, marks and is on guard against temptation, marks and is on guards against selfishness, marks and imitates a good example.
+In all these cases the affect is clearly implied but not specifically stated.
 In our passage Paul specifically names in the form of an imperative the effect the marking is to have upon the marker.
 He is to mark and avoid.
-There is no time lapse, as little as there is in our common expressions, "sit and rest," "look and see," "bequiet and listen."
-The avoiding is simultaneous with the marking.
-That does not mean that it has to be simultaneously carried out, for the avoiding is the physical and practical effect of the marking.
-It involves the marker as a physical person.
-The marker may mark in the privacy of his study and simultaneously he avoids, but the practical avoiding does not come until a situation arises that demands the physical and practical carrying out of the avoiding.
+There is no time lapse, as little as there is in our common expressions, "sit and rest," "look and see," "be quiet and listen."
+The avoiding is